Jeffrey-Ede/Atomic-Force-Microscopy/README.md

 Checks that the rate of change in field doesn't exceed the maximum at any point in the expressions by simulating the vector sweep beforehand.
 If it does, a warning is given and the program refuses to execute.

 3D comet plot of magnet field evolution.
+2D x-y, x-z or y-z views are optional.

 ## Hysteresis.vi